 The idea is not unlike how toddlers acquire skills: first, they learn, then they reason based on what they’ve learned.

 All AI systems work in one of two fundamental ways:

-- Using learning – giving computers vast numbers of examples from which a system figures its own next steps, known as machine learning.
+- Using learning – giving computers many examples from which a system figures its next steps, known as machine learning.

 Researchers want to know what happens when the certainty of logic-based systems interacts with the serendipity of learning systems.
 Might originality be the result?
 Someday, the outcomes might even be considered to be ‘imaginative.’

 - It’s likely journalistic needs for accuracy and verification will slow the use of creative AI systems for news.
-Still, advances are important to track for the longer-term possibilities they present.
+Still, advances are important to track for the longer-term possibilities.